dotnet/csharpstandard/standard/attributes.md

 ### 22.5.1 General

-A small number of attributes affect the language in some way.
+A number of attributes affect the language in some way.
 These attributes include:

 - `System.AttributeUsageAttribute` ([§22.5.2](attributes.md#2252-the-attributeusage-attribute)), which is used to describe the ways in which an attribute class can be used.
 - `System.Diagnostics.ConditionalAttribute` ([§22.5.3](attributes.md#2253-the-conditional-attribute)), is a multi-use attribute class which is used to define conditional methods and conditional attribute classes.
 This attribute indicates a condition by testing a conditional compilation symbol.
 - `System.ObsoleteAttribute` ([§22.5.4](attributes.md#2254-the-obsolete-attribute)), which is used to mark a member as obsolete.
 - `System.Runtime.CompilerServices.AsyncMethodBuilderAttribute` ([§22.5.5](attributes.md#2255-the-asyncmethodbuilder-attribute)), which is used to establish a task builder for an async method.
 - `System.Runtime.CompilerServices.CallerLineNumberAttribute` ([§22.5.6.2](attributes.md#22562-the-callerlinenumber-attribute)), `System.Runtime.CompilerServices.CallerFilePathAttribute` ([§22.5.6.3](attributes.md#22563-the-callerfilepath-attribute)), and `System.Runtime.CompilerServices.CallerMemberNameAttribute` ([§22.5.6.4](attributes.md#22564-the-callermembername-attribute)), which are used to supply information about the calling context to optional parameters.
+- The code analysis attributes (§Code-Analysis-Attributes).

 An execution environment may provide additional implementation-specific attributes that affect the execution of a C# program.